muppet9010/factorio-muppet-streamer/README.md

 - quantityType: STRING - Mandatory: the way quantity value is interpreted to calculate the number of items to drop per drop action, either `constant`, `startingPercentage` or `realtimePercentage`.
 Constant uses `quantityValue` as a static number of items.
 StartingPercentage means a percentage of the item count at the start of the effect is dropped from the player every drop action.
 RealtimePercentage means that every time a drop action occurs the player's current inventory item count is used to calculate how many items to drop this action.
 - quantityValue: INTEGER - Mandatory: the number of items to drop.
 When quantityType is `startingPercentage`, or `realtimePercentage` this number is used as the percentage (0-100).
 - dropOnBelts: BOOLEAN - Optional: if the dropped items should be placed on belts or not.
 Defaults to `false`.
 - gap: DECIMAL - Mandatory: how many seconds between each drop action.
+If `occurrences` is `1` then this option has no impact, but still must be set to 1 or greater.
 - occurrences: INTEGER - Mandatory: how many times the drop actions are done.
+Must be a value of `1` or greater.
 - dropEquipment: BOOLEAN - Optional: if the player's armor and weapons are dropped or not.
 Defaults to `true`.
 - density: DECIMAL - Optional: specifies the approximate density of the dropped items at the center of their spill area.
 Value in range of `10` (dense) to `0` (extremely spread out), see Notes for full details.
 Defaults to `10`.